Written by Peter CarterMarch 28, 2015

 In any event “it was the campaign of making complaints against the plaintiffs which led to their psychiatric injury.
-This of course is not a matter for which the defendant is responsible.”
+This, of course, is not a matter for which the defendant is responsible.”

 Regardless of whether Ms Steele-Wareham had in fact sided with the Johnson camp; or whether she simply felt it important for employment relationships to be seen as someone who was sympathetic to their position by avoiding sympathy “for those whom they regarded as the enemy”, the effect on the plaintiffs “would have been much the same”.

-Such decision does not amount to “a negligent failure to take reasonable care to avoid psychiatric injury” to those against whom the originally dismissed complaints were made.
+Such a decision does not amount to “a negligent failure to take reasonable care to avoid psychiatric injury” to those against whom the originally dismissed complaints were made.

 In recording his sympathies for the plaintiffs, he dismissed their claims.